mariabohorquez/jekyll-now/_posts/2018-03-17-Robocomp-for-Arch.md

 After a lot of searching I found the old version [here](https://github.com/zeroc-ice/ice.git).

 ### Project for Robocomp --> Actualizing Ice to version 3.7.

+### Update - April 2018

+Debian doesn't have Ice 3.7 in their package database.
+A local branch of Robocomp must be done to make it work with Ice 3.7, then Robocomp can be installed following a different tutorial with Arch and Fedora.

+Another option would be updating the package in apt.
+Need to look into how to do that.